thislavrenchuk/portfolio/_posts/2024-05-07-for-future.md

 </figure>
 <p style="text-align: center;"><i>First Draft Level Design</i></p>

-The story would start outside the house, where the Player would be able to notice the enemies from afar.
-Their task would then be to infiltrate the house - the inner monologue would signal that the front door is not an option (due to the EC presence just outside of it) and they will be forced to make their way around where they will have opportunity for two different routes, either through an open window on the ground floor, or the back door.
-The door is easier to spot but will require evading an enemy before entering.
+The Player would start outside the house, as dictated by the <a href="#Story"><u>Story</u></a>, and would be able to notice the enemies from afar.
+Through <a href="#SpeechBubbles"><u>inner monologue</u></a> they would be urged to infiltrate the house.
+They would be urged to avoid the front door due to the EC presence and make their way around the house where they will have opportunity to select one of two routes: an open window on the ground floor, or the back door.
+The door would be easier to spot but will require evading an enemy before entering.

 The first floor contains multiple opportunities for acquiring weapons.

-**The inner monologue of the PC will signal to the Player where to find these.
-E.g. upon climbing through the open window, the PC will think "My bow should just be through the door here..." or when the back door is in the line of sight, "Let's hope they didn't find the arrows I left by the back door last night." etc.**
+*The <a href="#SpeechBubbles"><u>inner monologue</u></a> of the PC will signal to the Player where to find these.
+E.g. upon climbing through the open window, the PC will think "My bow should just be through the door here..." or when the back door is in the line of sight, "Let's hope they didn't find the arrows I left by the back door last night." etc.*

 Entering the house through the backdoor, although is the longer route, puts the Player at a slight advantage as opposed to climbing into the house through the open window.
 They will pick up the arrows by the door, and be directed to the kitchen by the inner monologue and the EC presence further down the corridor.
 The Players that choose to climb through the open window would also find the bow in the adjacent room, but are more likely to face the next EC-filled room without the accompanying set of arrows.
 If they survive, they will be rewarded by a stash of arrows in the corner of the room.